 These policies provide coverage for the most common group home risks.

-General liability insurance covers common risks, such as a client tripping on your staircase.
+General liability insurance covers basic third-party risks, such as a client tripping on your staircase.
 Bundle with property insurance for savings in a business owner’s policy.

-This policy can cover expenses if your group home is sued for negligence, such as injuries caused by lack of supervision.
+This policy can cover expenses if your group home is sued for negligence, such as an injury caused by lack of supervision.
 It's also called errors and omissions insurance (E&O).

 A business owner's policy, or BOP, is a cost-effective way for group homes to buy general liability insurance and commercial property insurance together.

-Directors and officers insurance protects board members against legal expenses if they are sued for a decision made on behalf of your group home that led to financial loss.
+Directors and officers insurance (D&O) protects board members against legal expenses if they are sued for a decision made on behalf of your group home that led to financial loss.